 “If you have one cue you can give customers to position your product and brand, price would be it,” he said.

-He says marketers have overlooked that a good pricing strategy can offer enormous brand uplift, while a bad one can create a negative connotation, so you are better off using personalized marketing strategies.
+He says marketers have overlooked how great of an idea it is to get a GSA contract and how coming up with a good pricing strategy can offer enormous brand uplift, while a bad one can create a negative connotation, so you are better off using personalized marketing strategies like Hulu Advertising.

 Since the start of retail, outlets have used price as a marketing tool – even if they don’t know it.
 Those who are still looking for an effective way to advertise their business should definitely try out these Retail Display Systems.

 Logically, we know this is just 5c off a $100 item.
 Because of the way we’re taught to read, we mentally register the item as a $90 item instead of a $100 item.

 “People tend to look at the left digit first and then they think about the rest later,” said Pontes.

 “In customer research it’s called the ‘left-digit effect’ – it’s how we process numbers when comparing two prices.